AlexandreGazagnes/ethOS-update-manager/README.md

 * **stop** : stop at command
 * **config** : manage configs **+ OPTION**:
   * set : set specific config parametre(s)
-  * reset : rest all parametres to orginal configuration
+  * reset : reset all parametres to orginal configuration
   * show : print out all parametres in use
 * **merge-files** : merge all update files
 * **man** : acces to manual (eg doc/)